-As of December 31, 2017 approximately \$11,050,000 was invested in a United States Treasury money market fund which is included in cash and cash equivalents on the accompanying balance sheet.
-Also, as of December 31, 2017, approximately \$3,792,000 was invested in a market neutral mutual fund which is included in marketable securities on the accompanying consolidated balance sheets.
-Amounts invested in the market neutral mutual fund generated \$24,000 of investment income during 2017 that is classified as other income, net on the accompanying consolidated statement of operations.
+As of December 31, 2018, the balance with the Fund Manager totaled \$16,270,000, including \$12,506,000 which is classified within cash and cash equivalents on the accompanying consolidated balance sheet, and \$3,764,000 which is classified as marketable securities on the accompanying consolidated balance sheet.
+Amounts invested generated \$203,000 of realized and unrealized investment income during 2018 that is included within other income, net on the accompanying unaudited consolidated statement of operations.

-As of December 31, 2016 approximately \$1,002,000 was invested in a United States Treasury money market fund which is included in cash and cash equivalents on the accompanying consolidated balance sheets, and \$2,714,000 was invested in a market neutral mutual fund which is included in marketable securities on the accompanying consolidated balance sheets.
+As of December 31, 2017, the balance with the Fund Manager totaled \$14,842,000, including \$11,050,000 which is classified within cash and cash equivalents on the accompanying consolidated balance sheet, and \$3,792,000 which is classified as marketable securities on the accompanying consolidated balance sheet.